saechaol/network-intrusion-detector/README.md

 # network-intrusion-detector
-Software  to  detect  network  intrusions  protects  a  computer  network  from  unauthorized  users,  including  perhaps insiders.
-This project aims to build an AI-basedn etwork Intrusion Detection System (IDS), a predictive model distinguishing between bad connections, called intrusions or attacks, and good normal connections.
+The following project is software aimed to detect network intrusions to a computer network from unauthorized users, including the possibility of insiders.
+This project then aims to build an AI-based network Intrusion Detection System (IDS), a predictive model to distinguish between intrusions/attacks and normal connections.